getmubarak/SA/case study/dropbox.md

+Dropbox is a cloud storage service that allows users to store their data on remote servers.
+The remote servers store files durably and securely, and these files are accessible anywhere with an Internet connection.
+Usually, these servers are maintained by cloud storage providers and made available to users over a network (typically through the Internet).
+Users pay for their cloud data storage.

+### Rquirements
 <ul>
 <li>Users should be able to sign up using their email addresses and subscribe to a premium plan.
 If they don’t subscribe, they will get 1 GB of free storage.</li>
 <li>Users should be able to upload and download their files from any device.</li>